z1haze/225-lab3-1/README.md

 # html_example
 A simple HTML page to build for a CI/CD pipeline Example  This assignment adds a Jenkinsfile.
+Deployment is to a NodePort.